proximiio/proximiio-js-library/README.md

       // Optional, default: true, if enabled map center will change to follow animation
       followRoute: true,

+      // Optional, default: false, if enabled camera will follow route with angle change
+      followRouteAngle: false

       // Optional, default: 30, the higher multiplier is animation should be faster
       durationMultiplier: 30,